data2viz/play.data2viz.io/content/tutorials/03-colors.md

 # Colors and gradients

-Colors are used everywhere in data visualizations and -as a way of displaying data- they need to be chosen with care to ensure that the perception we have of the color carry the right information to your audience.
+Colors are used everywhere in data visualizations and -as a way of displaying data- they need to be chosen with care to ensure that the perception of the color carry the right information.

-That's why data2viz provides a lot of helpful functions to create several colors and gradients and still maintain a high level of readability and accessibility in your visuals.
+Data2viz provides a lot of helpful functions to create several colors and gradients and still maintain a high level of readability and accessibility in visuals.

 <div class="note">

-In data2viz, colors are managed in there own module:
+In data2viz, colors are managed in their own module:
 - import the dependency inside your project (`io.data2viz.color`)
 - add the import directive in your code (`import io.data2viz.color.*`)
 </div>